roman/Haskell-capataz/docs/tutorial.md

         ]

   let loop = do
-        -- read number and transform it into a number, this function returns -- an Either where Right value is a an stdout line, and Left value is -- an exit code
+        -- read a string from stdout and transform it into a number, this sub-routine -- returns an Either where the Right value is a an stdout line, and the -- Left value is an exit code, in case the exit code is not a success, finish -- with an exception
         case eInput of
           Left exitCode
             | exitCode == ExitSuccess -> return ()